grensoh/ops-project/README.md

 ## 👤 Who are we ?

 We are a team from the school Mater Dei located in Brussels.
-This project was made possible thanks to the collaboration of Ethan Verbeiren, Luca Di Sarno, Alexandre Demoulin, Timéo Thys, Nicolas Vargas, Diane Lazzart.
+This project was made possible thanks to the collaboration of Ethan Verbeiren, Luca Di Sarno, Alexandre Demoulin, Timéo Thys, Nicolas Vargas, Siméon Stoyanov, Aline Krbs, Diane Lazzarot.
 Special thanks to our advisor-teachers, miss Losdyck and Kervyn de Meerendré.

 ## 📞 Follow us in our progress